aregsar/aregsarblog/blog/2021/redis-configure-laravel-cache/index.md

     ],
 ```

-> Note that both cache connections use the same cache server settings.
-We could if we needed for scalability add a different `REDIS_HOST_2` env setting to use a completely separate redis server in production.
+> Note that both cache connections use the same Redis server host settings.
+We could for scalability add a different `REDIS_HOST_2` env setting to use a completely separate Redis server in production.

-Next in config/cache.php add a `redis2` store that uses the new `cache2` connection.
+Next in `config/cache.php` add a `redis2` store that uses the new `cache2` connection.

-Both the default and new redis stores are shown below:
+Both the default `redis` store and the new `cache2` store are shown below:

 ```php
     'default' => env('CACHE_STORE', 'redis'),